gilzamir18/AI4U/doc/introductionwithonnxmodels.md

 ## Requirements

-* It is required to install 'torch.onnx':
+If you try to run ONNX models, it is required to install `torch.onnx`:

 ```sh
 pip install torch.onnx